15 Perennials You Should Plant in September for Spring Color

 The silvery foliage of artemisia is a beautiful addition to perennial gardens.

-• Plant Size: 1-5 feet tall
+height height 1-5 feet tall

 Use caution when selecting a planting site for artemisia because it is known to be highly toxic to pets, and mildly toxic to humans.
 Give these plants a final haircut in the fall, and be ready for them to return in the springtime.
 Enjoy these low-maintenance plants in your gardens or even in containers.
+Avoid any invasive wormwoods, as they are plenty.

 Beardtongue